-- 34(1) Where the discipline committee finds a member guilty of professional misconduct or professional incompetence, it may make one or more of the following orders: - (a) an order that the member be expelled from the college and that the member's name be struck from the register; - (b) an order that the member's licence be suspended for a specified period; - (c) an order that the member's licence be suspended pending the satisfaction and completion of any conditions specified in the order; - (d) an order that the member may continue to practise only under conditions specified in the order, which may include, but are not restricted to, an order that the member: - (i) not do specified types of work or practice; - (ii) successfully complete specified classes or courses of instruction; - (iii) obtain medical treatment, counselling or both; - (e) an order reprimanding the member; - (f) any other order that the discipline committee considers just. - (2) In addition to any order made pursuant to subsection (1), the discipline committee may order: - (a) that the member pay to the college, within a fixed period: - (i) a fine in a specified amount not exceeding \$5,000; and - (ii) the costs of the investigation and hearing into the member's conduct and related costs, including the expenses of the complaints committee and the discipline committee and costs of legal services and witnesses; and - (b) where a member fails to make payment in accordance with an order pursuant to clause (a), that the member's licence be suspended. - (3) The registrar shall send a copy of an order made pursuant to this section to the member whose conduct is the subject of the order and to the person, if any, who made the complaint. - (4) Where a member is expelled or a member's licence is suspended, the registrar shall strike the name of the member from the register or indicate the suspension on the register, as the case may be.
+- (2) In addition to any order made pursuant to subsection (1), the discipline committee may order: - (a) that the member pay to the college, within a fixed period: - (i) a fine in a specified amount not exceeding \$100,000; and - (ii) the costs of the investigation and hearing into the member's conduct and related costs, including the expenses of the complaints committee and the discipline committee and costs of legal services and witnesses; and - (b) where a member fails to make payment in accordance with an order pursuant to clause (a), that the member's licence be suspended. - (3) The registrar shall send a copy of an order made pursuant to this section to the member whose conduct is the subject of the order and to the person, if any, who made the complaint. - (4) Where a member is expelled or a member's licence is suspended, the registrar shall strike the name of the member from the register or indicate the suspension on the register, as the case may be.

-$1996,\,c.P\text{-}9.1,\,s.34;\,2003,\,c.8,\,s.17.$
+1996, c.P-9.1, s.34; 2003, c.8, s.17; 2015, c.17, s 18